Social Fitness

 Personal Example: In early days when I was employed, I was passed over for promotion "despite or rather because of your many contributions".
 I had too often rocked the boat by exposing damaging and dangerous routine arrangements.

 The 7 essences in the Spiral modes therefore form 7 determinants of fitness that can be developed as a hierarchy.
-Because fitness is a requirement wherever a person is on the Spiral, even if a mode's full value set is not in operation, its essence can be brought to bear at any Stage.
+This fitness is a requirement wherever a person is on the Spiral i.e. even if a mode's full value set is not in operation.

 Originally posted: 10-May-2025.
 Last amended: 5-Oct-2025.